ArJSarmiento/Simple-Number-Only-Language-Interpreter/README.md

 # Simple Number-Only Language
-Simple Number-Only Language (SNOL).
+A C++ interpreter for the Simple Number-Only Language (SNOL).
 SNOL is a simplified custom language that only involves integer and real values, operations, and expressions.

 ### Run
 ```shell